 - changes in your connective tissues as a result of shifting hormone levels (but, it’s unlikely to be the whole story)

 Pelvic pain also has a significant biopsychosocial component.
-That’s not to say that the pain is all in your head.
-Not at all!

-But it is to say that your worries, your expectations, your pain history (and more!) can greatly influence the way your brain interprets and responds to the changing loads, altered postural alignment and compensatory movement patterns it experiences during pregnancy.
+Your worries, your expectations, your pain history (and more!) can greatly influence the way your brain interprets and responds to the changing loads, altered postural alignment and compensatory movement patterns it experiences during pregnancy.

 Pelvic pain is difficult to treat because there are so many factors that can contribute.

 What Activities Aggravate Pelvic Pain During Pregnancy?

 Here are some activities that might aggravate pelvic pain: